We seek to end the cycle of domestic violence through education, empowerment and advocacy while providing a safe haven from violence.

 Providence House Domestic Violence Services seeks to end the cycle of domestic violence through education, empowerment and advocacy while providing a safe haven from abuse.

 Through our confidential and FREE services, we help survivors:

 - Filing restraining orders

 - Becoming aware of their options

-Providence House Domestic Violence Services of Catholic Charities was established in Burlington County in 1978 and in Ocean County in 1986.
-We seek to remove the barriers that prevent a victim of domestic violence from living an abuse-free life.
+Providence House Domestic Violence Services was established in Burlington County in 1978 and in Ocean County in 1986.
+We seek to remove the barriers that prevent a survivor of domestic violence from living an abuse-free life.
 These barriers are often created by: